-All student workers are required to complete a self-paced training as part of their onboarding process within two weeks of their hire date.
-This training will be completed through NeoEd, and students will receive an email prompting them to complete the training.
-Additionally, individual departments will provide supplementary training information to all students on specific procedures, expectations, and guidelines for working within their departments.
+All student workers are required to complete a self-paced training as part of their onboarding process within two weeks of hire.
+This training will be completed through NeoEd and students will receive an email prompting completion of the training.
+In addition, individual departments will provide supplementary training information to all students on specific procedures, expectations, and guidelines for working in their departments.